-evidence and gathering views.
-Panels/PAC's workload will involve taking evidence and gathering views.
+- 65. A large part of the Panels'/PAC's workload will involve taking evidence and gathering views.
 Panels/PAC will gather evidence formally through written submissions and oral evidence sessions.
 They may conduct fact-finding visits in order to clarify technical and practical issues.
-Panel/PAC members involved in fact-finding visits and other information-gathering activities, will be accompanied by a Scrutiny OfficerCommittee

-- and Panel Officer who will prepare a note of the findings to be considered as evidence in the preparation of the final report. - 64.66.
-The Panels/PAC are free to seek evidence from whoever they wish and may request papers and records from private bodies and individuals where these are relevant to the Panel's remit. - 65.67.
+Panel/PAC members involved in fact-finding visits and other information-gathering activities, will be accompanied by a Committee and Panel Officer who will prepare a note of the findings to be considered as evidence in the preparation of the final report. - 66.
+The Panels/PAC are free to seek evidence from whoever they wish and may request papers and records from private bodies and individuals where these are relevant to the Panel's remit. - 67.
 Panels/PAC will need to consider how best to engage stakeholders, the media and the general public in the issues under review.
-They may choose innovative and imaginative informationgathering activities. - 66.68.
-Panels/PAC must take steps to acquire information in a reasonable manner, and should follow the process established by the Engagement Protocol in the case of information requested from Ministers, Directors GeneralChief Officers/Accounting Officers, Departments or States owned/funded bodies. - 67.69.
-If information is not forthcoming in a timely fashion from non-governmental sources, the Chair, through the States Greffe-Scrutiny Office should write formally to the person from whom the information was requested. - 68.70.
-In the event that the information is still not forthcoming the matter should be passed to the Chairmen's Committee Scrutiny Liaison Committee for follow-up. - 69.71.
+They may choose innovative and imaginative information-gathering activities. - 68.
+Panels/PAC must take steps to acquire information in a reasonable manner and should follow the process established by the Engagement Protocol in the case of information requested from Ministers, Directors General/Accounting Officers, Departments or States owned/funded bodies.

+- 69. If information is not forthcoming in a timely fashion from nongovernmental sources, the Chair, through the States Greffe should write formally to the person from whom the information was requested. - 70.
+In the event that the information is still not forthcoming the matter should be passed to the Scrutiny Liaison Committee for follow-up. - 71.
 There are certain criteria to be met and procedures to be followed before the decision to issue a summons is taken, as contained in the Regulations.